 These dose recommendations are in the form of pure caffeine.
 Meaning pill or powder form.
 However, there are two very interesting findings from these reviews and a separate energy drink study.

 It seems that caffeine isn't the only performance-enhancing ingredient in energy drinks.
 There is one other major player…

-A study on energy drinks and performance found that performance was not different and varying caffeine doses in energy drinks but taurine had a positive association between the taurine dose of the energy drink and performance.
+A study on energy drinks and performance found that performance was not different with varying caffeine doses in energy drinks but there was a positive association between the dose of taurine in the energy drink and performance.
 Meaning, the more taurine, the better the performance .

 Taurine content ranged from 71-3105 mg in these studies.

 Drinking an energy drink before boxing can be greatly beneficial for your performance.
 Just look at the ingredients label and find the drink with the most taurine for the greatest performance benefit.

 How Long Before Boxing Should You Drink An Energy Drink?

 Approximately 60 minutes before your boxing session or fight is the sweet spot for drinking your energy drink.
 This allows enough time for the caffeine and taurine to metabolize and give you the desired effects of increased alertness, focus, and improved physical performance.

 Caffeine has been used since the Stone Age and was first identified as a performance enhancer over 100 years ago.
 However, it wasn’t until 2004 when the World Anti-Doping Association removed it from their banned substance list meaning energy drinks are allowed in boxing.